owang1/cs81-module3b-toolkit/Results.md

 Testing isOdd() gave the expected results.
 Some examples were 1, 3, and 33 returned true.
 0 and 2 returned false.

 Testing multiply() gave the expected results, like giving 3 & 4 gave 12.
 3&-3 gave -9.
 And decimal numbers also gave the expected result, like .5&5 gave 2.5.

+Testing divide() gave mostly the expected results.
+4 & 1 gave 4, 4 & .1 gave 40, and 4 and -2 gave -2.
+But 4 & 0 gave Infinity, not NaN.